Ejipuh/Plantey-Garden/P- Setup go links on site.md

 So the first order of business is to use the bit of code I had above, and make a script from it...

 Is `"C:\Program Files (x86)\WinSCP\WinSCP.com"` the same thing?
 The site describes them similarly...

+Yes, but this one actually stays within a single cmd window, so that's nice.

+00:18 -- Aaaaaaand, I found the meat of the matter.
+[This article covers automation](https://winscp.net/eng/docs/guide_automation).

 ---
 Current Focus: Edit .htaccess with command line...